THE CROSSING TREK

 Friends and family are welcome to volunteer with the logistics crew or at checkpoints.

-Our trek group will be equipped with a SPOT tracking device, and will post live updates of our location every ten minutes.
+Our trek group will be equipped with a set of Adventure Enablers tracking devices, and will post live updates of our location every few minutes.
 This makes it easy for friends and family to track the journey, meet you on the trail, and provide support when needed.

 This is a fundraising event, with all proceeds going towards The Working Centre, an amazing multi-faceted organization that improves the quality of life for so many people in our community.